A snapshot of what we do

 - SEPnet’s Outreach and Public Engagement programme provides teachers with supported access to curriculum resources and integrated programmes with partners such as the Ogden Trust, STEMNET and the Institute of Physics.

 - SEPnet’s postgraduate training network – GRADnet – provides PhD and MSc by Research students across SEPnet with a wide range of discipline-focussed Advanced Physics Schools and other professional development opportunities.

-- All of SEPnet’s activities set out above benefit from a large, collaborative employer engagement network, with physics Employer Engagement Officers based in each university, and with industry providing specialist training and placements for SEPnet students.
+- All SEPnet’s activities benefit from a large, collaborative employer engagement network, with physics Employability Advisors based in each university, and with industry providing specialist training and placements for SEPnet students.

 SEPnet is committed to equality and diversity in all aspects of its work.
 We support SEPnet partners to adopt and share best practice in gender equality, and by obtaining recognition for that work via the Institute of Physics’ Project Juno and applying for Athena SWAN award recognition.

-- In 2008 we received a £12.5m grant over five years from the Higher Education Funding Council for England, to support innovative research, a collaborative Graduate School, lectures using video conferencing, regional employer engagement and a schools outreach programme
+- 2008 – we received a £12.5m grant from the Higher Education Funding Council for England to support innovative research, a collaborative Graduate School, lectures using video conferencing, regional employer engagement and a school outreach programme.

-- In 2013 we received a further £2.75m grant from the Higher Education Funding Council for England and £10.3m from our members to continue programmes from the first phase, to maintain and expand the network, to establish a dedicated regional graduate training programme for physics postgraduate students and address physics specific issues of student participation and diversity, working with the support of key partners including STFC and the Institute of Physics.
+- 2013 – we received a further £2.75m grant from the Higher Education Funding Council for England and £10.3m from our members to continue programmes from the first phase, maintain and expand the network, establish a dedicated regional graduate training programme for physics postgraduate students and address physics specific issues of student participation and diversity as well as working with the support of key partners including STFC and the Institute of Physics.